cznethub/data-best-practices/data_publication_guidance.md

 To accomplish this, we ask that you do the following, regardless of which repository you deposit your data in:

 1. Tag your dataset/product with the subject keyword “CZNet”.
+2. Tag your dataset/product with a subject keyword that is unique to your Thematic Cluster project.
+Use this keyword consistently for all products you share.
-2. Ensure that you enter funding information, including funding agency (National Science Foundation), award number, and, if possible given the metadata elements available, award title.
+3. Ensure that you enter funding information, including funding agency (National Science Foundation), award number, and, if possible given the metadata elements available, award title.
-3. Make sure that your dataset is publicly available.
+4. Make sure that your dataset is publicly available.
 HydroShare, EarthChem, and Zenodo enable private content.
 We may not be able to discover and catalog your datasets/products until you have made them publicly available.

 ### Guidance for HydroShare, EarthChem, and Zenodo